 Steeped in Austin, Texas’ historic Waterloo Compound, Moonshine serves up innovative down-home cooking in a casual atmosphere.
 It’s one of the only places I visit for delicious Austin Moonshine!

 On a nice day in Austin there are so many places you can visit where outside seating is a must.
-Last weekend was totally a “sit outside” type weekend, and we did just that.
-Our first stop was Moonshine Patio Bar & Grill, which was pretty chill for a early afternoon bite and some Austin Moonshine.
+Last weekend was totally a “sit outside” type weekend.
+My husband and I stopped into Moonshine Patio Bar & Grill for an early afternoon bite and Austin Moonshine.

 In place of bread, Moonshine serves popcorn.
 It was just ok.
 I appreciate the restaurant trying something different.
 It was plain, lightly buttered popcorn with cayenne pepper sprinkled on top.
 We munched on a few kernels while reviewing the menu.

 My husband considers himself to be a connoisseur of the Old Fashion cocktail.
 He makes a point to try one almost everywhere we go.
 Especially places that claim to have the best.
 Per my husband, they are usually wrong.
 Moonshine’s Old Fashioned received a 5 out of 10 stars.
 I’ve learned that a good Old Fashion is should be the color of warm caramel.
 This appeared to be a bit watered down.
 Too much ice possibly.